 - Based on the profile property: Frequency

 - Values range from a minimum of 85 and maximum of 100.
-This value is empty for profiles that are among the least active in your universe.
+This value is empty for profiles that are among the least active in your channels.

 - Use cases: These customers visit often and clearly enjoy your content or products.
 Target them with deeper content.
 Or use the segment to exclude frequent visitors from seeing the same messages on each visit.